webNeat/focus/article/README.md

 # Customizing the tasks file path

-Note that this file is created in the root of the project while the path in the Rust code is `../tasks.txt`, this is because the app is run inside the `src-tauri` directory, so any relative path will be relative the that directory.
+Note that this file is created in the root of the project while the path in the Rust code is `../tasks.txt`, this is because the app is executed inside the `src-tauri` directory, so any relative path will be relative to that directory.
 It will be better to use an absolute path and let the user define it.
 The easiest way I could think of to define it is via an environment variable, let's call it `FOCUS_TASKS_PATH`.

 So I added this variable to my `.zshrc` then updated the Rust code: